pssst/pssst/README.md

 Pssst!
 ======
-[Pssst!](https://www.pssst.name) is a secure way for exchanging messages.
+[Pssst!](https://www.pssst.name) is a simple and secure way to communicate.

 Created and maintained by Christian and Christian only for the joy of it (and hopefully for the joy of others too).
 Its design is based upon open standards and the current state of cryptography.

+As this project is under continuous development, we advise you to please use this code an run your own server.
+We may change things, we may break things.

 Install
 -------